 Cardiovascular diseases (CVDs) are a group of disorders of the heart and blood vessels.
-They include coronary heart cerebrovascular disease. disease, peripheral arterial disease, rheumatic heart disease, congenital heart disease, and deep vein thrombosis and pulmonary World embolism [1].
-The Health Organization reported that in 2019, CVDs accounted for 39.5% of deaths globally.
+They include coronary heart cerebrovascular disease, disease, peripheral arterial disease, rheumatic heart disease, congenital heart disease, and deep vein thrombosis and pulmonary World embolism [1].
+The Organization reported that in 2019, CVDs accounted for 39.5% of deaths globally.
 In Vietnam, data from the Ministry of Health indicates a rising number of CVD cases over the years, with mortality rates increasing from 127.3 per 100,000 people in 2000 to 164.9 per 100,000 people in 2022 [2].
-CVDs are the leading cause of death in Vietnam, accounting for approximately 200,000 deaths annually, or 33% of all fatalities (Vietnam Ministry of Health, 2023).
+Cardiovascular diseases (CVDs) are the leading cause of death in Vietnam, accounting for approximately 200,000 deaths annually, or 33% of all fatalities (Vietnam Ministry of Health, 2023).
 These alarming statistics highlight the urgent need for effective interventions and public health strategies to prevent and manage CVDs in Vietnam [57].
 Presently, cardiovascular diseases are not only the leading cause of death but also increasingly affect younger individuals, with myocardial infarctions occurring more frequently in people in their 30s and hypertension affecting 16.5% of those under 40 [3].
-The rising incidence of cardiovascular diseases among younger populations can be attributed to unhealthy habits, lifestyles, and diets such as high consumption of processed foods, animal fats. and stimulants like alcohol and tobacco.
+The rising incidence of cardiovascular diseases among younger populations can be attributed unhealthy habits, lifestyles, and diets such as high consumption of animal fats, processed foods, and stimulants like alcohol and tobacco.

-Submitted: August 30, 2024 Revised: December 2, 2024 Accepted: December 9, 2024 Published online: January 9, 2025
+Submitted: August 30, 2024 Revised: December 2, 2025 Accepted: December 9, 2025 Online first: December 9, 2025

-&lt;sup>TM Corresponding author: Lam Khac Ky Email: lamkhacky@iuh.edu.vn Doi:10.56283/1859-0381/781
+☐ Corresponding author: Lam Khac Ky Email: lamkhacky@iuh.edu.vn Doi:10.56283/1859-0381/781

-High-risk individuals often include those with overweight or obese, large waist circumference, and dyslipidemia, particularly smokers [3].
+High-risk individuals often include those who are overweight or obese, have large waistlines, have dyslipidemia, and particularly smokers [3].

-Preventing CVDs requires addressing major behavioral risk factors.
-The World Health Organization (WHO) recommends:
+Preventing cardiovascular disease (CVD) requires addressing major behavioral risk factors.
+The World Health Organization (WHO) recommends the following measures:

--Avoiding tobacco use: smoking is a major risk factor for CVD.
-Quitting smoking and avoiding exposure to second-hand smoke can significantly reduce the risk [58];
+Avoid tobacco use: smoking is a major risk factor for CVD.
+Quitting smoking and avoiding exposure to second-hand smoke can significantly reduce the risk [58].

--Maintaining а healthy diet: consuming plenty of fruits, vegetables, whole grains, and nuts while limiting saturated fats, trans fats, salt, and sugar help prevent CVD.
-WHO can recommends eating at least 400 grams of fruits and vegetables per day and reducing salt intake to less than 5 grams per day [58];
+Maintain a healthy diet: consuming plenty of fruits, vegetables, whole grains, and nuts while limiting saturated fats, trans fats, salt, and sugar can help prevent CVD.
+WHO recommends eating at least 400 grams of fruits and vegetables per day and reducing salt intake to less than 5 grams per day [58].

--Engaging in regular physical activity: participating in at least 150 minutes of moderate-intensity physical activity per week is recommended to maintain cardiovascular health [58].
+Engage in regular physical activity: participating in at least 150 minutes of moderate-intensity physical activity per week is recommended to maintain cardiovascular health [58].